 The pendulum, SlipAlert, Tortus III, and the BOT-3000E (using ANSI test method B101.3) slip test instruments all have official slip resistance test standards based on actual slip and fall research done with them, and are therefore far more reliable methods of testing floor and tile slip resistance than the ANSI A137.1 floor slip test.
 Safety Direct America can perform the ANSI A137.1 tile slip test, but does not recommend it for assessing safety.
-Here’s more information on how you can have a slip resistance test on your flooring or tile using reliable, highly-researched slip test instruments.
+Here’s more information on how you can have a slip resistance test (DCOF rating) on your flooring or tile using reliable, highly-researched slip test instruments.

 The pendulum is the slip tester used by 49 nations and it has been endorsed by the Ceramic Tile Institute of America since 2001.
 Australia, Germany and the United Kingdom have been using this instrument to assess slip and fall risk for several decades now, which makes it the most researched slip resistance test instrument on the planet.

 Australia recently published the most sophisticated slip test standard in the world – HB198:2014 – which sets dynamic coefficient of friction (DCOF) guidelines for dozens of different floor situations.
 It makes sense that an outdoor pool deck might require more slip resistance than a tenth floor elevator lobby, and this test standard differentiates between those situations with different values of required DCOF.
 Here’s more information on pendulum slip testing in the USA.